How to improve as an engineer? Hone your technical, business, and customer skills to become the ultimate engineering Swiss army knife.

-- Inquire about the final objective of projects
+- Ask about the end goal of projects

-- Use your experience to review the completeness of project scopes and ask questions if necessary
+- Use your expertise to assess project scopes and ask questions when needed

 #2 Improve your communication skills

-To help improve your communication, check out my following articles:
+To boost your communication chops, check out these articles:

 - Engineering writing style guide – 6 things to know